 Different pain medicines take different amounts of time to work.
 How long each one takes depends on whether the ingredient that makes the medicine work, known as the active ingredient, is released slowly or immediately.

 - Slow release medicines – also known as sustained release medicines, these release the active ingredient continuously to provide pain control over a longer period of time, often for 12–24 hours.
-Slow release medicines are used for constant pain and need to be taken as prescribed.
+They are used for constant pain and need to be taken as prescribed.
 This helps keep the amount of medicine in the blood high enough to work well.

 - Immediate release medicines – these release the active ingredient fast, usually in less than 30 minutes.
-Immediate release medicines are used for occasional, temporary pain (breakthrough pain) because they work quickly but for a short period of time, often for 4–6 hours.
+They are used for occasional, temporary pain (breakthrough pain) because they work quickly but for a short period of time, often for 4–6 hours.

 How quickly different medicines relieve pain also varies greatly from person to person.
 It depends on how much medicine you take (the dose) and how often you take it (the frequency).